Corporal punishment in the home: The 1979 Swedish ban

 Sweden was the world's first nation to outlaw all forms of corporal punishment of children.
 In 1957, the section permitting parents to use force in reprimanding their children (as long as it did not cause any severe injury) was completely removed from the Penal Code.
 The intent of this change was to provide children with the same protection from assault that adults receive and to clarify the grounds for criminal prosecution of parents who abused their children.
 However, parents' right to use corporal punishment of their children was not eliminated; until 1966, parents might use mild forms of physical discipline that would not constitute assault under the Penal Code.
 In 1966, the section permitting parents to use physical discipline was removed and fully replaced by the constitution of assault under the Penal Code.

 Even though parents' right to use corporal punishment of their children was no longer supported by law, many parents believed the law allowed it.
 Therefore, it was necessary with a more clear law which supported children's rights and protected children from violence or other humiliating treatment.
+One thing that helped pave the way for the ban was a 1971 murder case where a 3-year-old girl was beaten to death by her stepfather.
+The case shook the general public and preventing child abuse became a political hot topic for years to come.
 On 1 July 1979, Sweden became the world's first nation to explicitly ban corporal punishment of children through an amendment to the Parenthood and Guardianship Code which stated:

 Children are entitled to care, security and a good upbringing.
 Children are to be treated with respect for their person and individuality and may not be subjected to corporal punishment or any other humiliating treatment.

 Some critics in the Swedish Parliament predicted that the amendment would lead to a large-scale criminalization of Swedish parents.
 Others asserted that the law contradicted the Christian faith.
 Despite these objections, the law received almost unanimous support in Parliament.
 The law was accompanied by a public education campaign by the Swedish Ministry of Justice, including brochures distributed to all households with children, as well as informational posters and notices printed on milk cartons.

-One thing that helped pave the way for the ban was a 1971 murder case where a 3-year-old girl was beaten to death by her stepfather.
-The case shook the general public and preventing child abuse became a political hot topic for years to come.

 In 1982, a group of Swedish parents brought a complaint to the European Commission of Human Rights asserting that the ban on parental physical punishment breached their right to respect for family life and religious freedom; the complaint was dismissed.